alik9876554-bit/prompt-lab/README.md

-# prompt-lab
+# Prompt Lab — From Bad Prompts to Better Results

-A practical Prompt Engineering project demonstrating how structured and few-shot prompting improve AI-generated results.
+A practical Prompt Engineering project demonstrating how different prompting techniques can improve AI-generated results.